NEW WORLD INTERACTIVE

 We ask that you read this privacy notice carefully, as it contains important information on who we are, how and why we collect, store, use, and share personal information, your rights in relation to your personal information and on how to contact us and supervisory authorities in the event you have a complaint.

-New World Interactive, LLC (“NWI,” “We,” or “Us”) collects, uses and is responsible for certain personal information about you, as part of the “Day of Infamy”, “Insurgency” and “Sandstorm” games and the various NWI websites, located within the domain newworldinteractive.com, insurgency.game, sandstorm.game, and dayofinfamy.game (collectively, the “Service”).
+New World Interactive, LLC (“NWI,” “We,” or “Us”) collects, uses and is responsible for certain personal information about you, as part of the “Day of Infamy,” “Insurgency,” and “Insurgency: Sandstorm” games and the NWI website (collectively, the “Service”).

 For those in the European Union, we are regulated under the General Data Protection Regulation which applies across the European Union (including in the United Kingdom) and we are responsible as controller of that personal information for the purposes of those laws.

 Who we share your Personal Information with: We share your Personal Information with certain third parties as part of our operation of the Service.
 This data sharing enables us to provide you with the Service in the optimal way.

 Some of those third-party recipients may be based outside the European Economic Area — for further information, including how we safeguard your personal data when this occurs, see their individual privacy policies linked to above and the section entitled “Transfer of your Information out of the EEA,” below.

 - Other Sharing: We will share your Personal Information if we have a good faith belief that (i) access, use, preservation or disclosure of such information is reasonably necessary to satisfy any applicable law, regulation, legal process, such as a court order or subpoena, or a request by law enforcement or governmental authorities, (ii) such action is necessary to detect, prevent, or otherwise address fraud, security or technical issues associated with the Service, or (iii) such action is appropriate to protect the rights, property or safety of NWI, its employees, clients, or users of the Service.

 How long your Personal Information will be kept: We will keep your Personal Information for the length of time required to provide you with the Service, unless a longer retention period is required or permitted by law.
 Afterwards, we delete all aforementioned data in our possession within a reasonable timeframe.
 We do not verify the correctness of personal data that we collect or you provide.

 Please note that some data may be retained if necessary to resolve disputes, enforce NWI user agreements, and comply with technical and legal requirements and constraints related to the security, integrity and operation of the Service.